Nazanin1369/arduino/README.md

 ### 2- flowingLed.js
  @description uses LEDs to create flowing LED lights.
 As the name implies, these flowing lights are made up of eight LEDs in a row which successively light up and dim one after another like flowing water.

+### 3- buzzer.js
+ @description uses a buzzer to make some noise.
+First with traditional way by defining notes and then by using **j5-songs** library.